- DIVISION: Magnoliophyta

 - SPECIES: linariifolia

 With unusual characteristics you can see (a profusion of flowers), smell (camphor-like aromatic leaves), and feel (soft-to-the-touch bark), the paperbark tree provides a banquet for the senses.
-Native to Eastern Australia, usually found along waterways and wetlands in its native habitats, the paperbark tree is one of more than 230 species in the Melaleuca genus.
+Usually found along waterways and wetlands in its native eastern Australia, the paperbark tree is one of more than 230 species in the Melaleuca genus.
 It is known for its spongy and paper-like bark, its prominent clusters of fluffy white flowers, and its scent-bearing leaves, which can be used to make tea tree oil.

 While the branches of young paperbark trees can look willow-like and wispy, mature trees have an umbrella-like crown.
 When the paperbark tree blooms, the crown is covered with a cloud of puffy white flowers—which led to one of the tree’s popular names, “snow-in-summer.”